tw-in-js/twind/README.md

 ## Notable Changes

 - [@twind/core](./packages/core) — without any rules to have a clean start
+  - classes are returned in order they are applied by the browser - last one wins
   - the `twind` factory returns `tw` as known from twind v0.16; additional it can be used to access:
     - the theme: `tw.theme(...)`
     - the target sheet: `tw.target`